davistdaniel/EPRpy/README.md

 ## Installation

-Clone or download this repository and then navigate the folder where setup.py file is present.
+Clone or download this repository and then navigate to the folder where setup.py file is present.
 Then, type in a terminal :

 `python -m pip install .`

 ## Documentation

-Pre-built documentation will be updated soon, source files for building the docs using sphinx can be found in docs/sources.
+Pre-built documentation will be updated soon, source files for building the docs using sphinx can be found in docs/source/ .

 ## Features